JeissonO/hands-on-demos/README.md

 ### Java

-1. If you are using `mvn` and have been using the defaul stack that is in this repo. only need to execute or include the following command for each java app.
+1. If you are using `mvn` and have been using the default stack that is in this repo. only need to execute or include the following command for each java app.

 ```sh
 mvn sonar:sonar